JuliaIO/ProtoBuf.jl/README.md

 `protoc -I=proto --julia_out=jlout proto/plugin.proto`

 Each `.proto` file results in a corresponding `.jl` file, including one each for other included `.proto` files.
 If the `.proto` file declares any `package`, the resulting Julia code would be placed under a module named similar to the package name but with `_` replaced for any `.`s in the name.
 It is envisaged that typically these generated modules would be used as sub-modules of the larger Julia module that uses them.

+If a field name in a message or enum matches a Julia keyword, it is prepended with an `_` character during code generation.

 ### Julia Type Mapping